alimpfard/citron_book/basics.md

 _Comments_ always span a signle line, beginning with the character `#`

-\(Do note that the interactive interpreter will simply ignore _all_ comments, not even displaying them\)
+\(Do note that the interactive interpreter will not allow comments\) For example:

-For example:

 ```ruby